wpilibsuite/frc-docs/source/docs/software/hardware-apis/pneumatics/pneumatics.rst

 Solenoid control
 ----------------

-FRC teams use solenoids to preform a variety of tasks, from shifting gearboxes to operating robot mechanisms.
+FRC teams use solenoids to perform a variety of tasks, from shifting gearboxes to operating robot mechanisms.
 A solenoid is a valve used to electronically switch a pressurized air line "on" or "off".
 For more information on solenoids, see `this wikipedia article <https://en.wikipedia.org/wiki/Solenoid_valve>`__.
 Solenoids are controlled by a robot's Pneumatics Control Module, or PCM, which is in turn connected to the robot's roboRIO via CAN.
 The easiest way to see a solenoid's state is via the small red LED (which indicates if the valve is "on" or not), and solenoids can be manually actuated when un-powered with the small button adjacent to the LED.

 Single acting solenoids apply or vent pressure from a single output port.
 They are typically used either when an external force will provide the return action of the cylinder (spring, gravity, separate mechanism) or in pairs to act as a double solenoid.
 A double solenoid switches air flow between two output ports (many also have a center position where neither output is vented or connected to the input).
 Double solenoid valves are commonly used when you wish to control both the extend and retract actions of a cylinder using air pressure.
 Double solenoid valves have two electrical inputs which connect back to two separate channels on the solenoid breakout.